erick-otenyo/awesome-webGIS/README.md

 By an open project I mean, some application or code someone or some people have wrote, and due to their generousity and open source spirit, have made the code freely available to other developers or users.

+This small write up is a wrok in progress.
+Feel free to open an issue for improvement or an addition

 ## Web Map Templates
   ### [Bootleaf](https://github.com/bmcbride/bootleaf)
   Bootleaf is a template for building simple and elegant web mapping applications with Bootstrap and Leaflet.